-Therefore price differences in equation (1) are explained by the relative power of the market leaders $q{ML,i,j} - q^{medML,k,j}$ and the relative competition of other brands $\overline{q}{ob,i,j} - \overline{q}^{medob,k,j}$.
+Therefore price differences in Eq.
+(1) are explained by the relative power of the market leaders $q{ML,ij} - q^{medML,kj}$ and the relative competition of other brands $\overline{q}{ob,ij} - \overline{q}^{medob,kj}$ .
 We expect $\beta_1 > 0$ as it captures the relative 'monopoly power' of the market leader and $\beta_2 < 0$ as it captures the increased competition from other brands.

-The vector β and matrix X refers to all additional explanatory variables that enter the regression in a similar relative form.
+The vector $\beta$ and matrix X refers to all additional explanatory variables that enter the regression in a similar relative form.
 It includes:

 The relative quantity shares of private label.
-We expect the coefficient on private label shares to be negative as the emergence of cheaper private label goods may put downward pressure on branded goods margins.31
+We expect the coefficient on private label shares to be negative as the emergence of cheaper private label goods may put downward pressure on branded goods margins.

 Two variables measuring consumer habits are included.
 One measures what we call consumption intensity and is calculated as the number of units sold per person per month in a location.
-A priory, higher consumption intensity is associated with lower prices as consumers will spend more time researching the market if they consider the product to be important and spend on it a relatively higher share of their disposable income.32 The second measure is based on the average pack size and captures the preferences of consumers for certain pack sizes.
-While unit prices tend to be lower in general the larger the pack size, it is still the choice of the consumer what pack size to buy (given that larger pack sizes exist).33 In this respect, a consistent attitude of (relative) small pack size purchases may be considered as a consumer trait indicating some type of consumer cost indifference or
+A priory, higher consumption intensity is associated with lower prices as consumers will spend more time researching the market if they consider the product to be important and spend on it a relatively higher share of their disposable income.
+The second measure is based on the average pack size and